RUC-Shende/BotAlgorithms/Docs/_build/html/_sources/index.rst.txt

 For this algorithm, two arguments are expected Q(α, β).

-* α represents the angle in which the robots will move to the perimeter if β is not a point on the perimeter.
+* α represents the angle in which the robots will move to the perimeter.
-* β represents the point where the robots start initially.
+* β represents the point where the robots start initially inside the triangle.

-Initially, depending on point β given, if the robot's starting point is not on the perimeter, they will approach the perimeter at angle α.
+Initially, depending on point β given, they will approach the perimeter at angle α.

 Once both robots have arrived at the perimeter, they will split in opposite directions along the perimeter until an exit is found.

-However, if the robot's starting point is on the perimeter, they will simply split in opposite directions along the perimeter until an exit is found.

 `Wireless, 2 Robots, starting in Interior with start selection.
 </BotAlgorithms/polygon/polygonAlgs.html#3_iStart>`_.